Sousastep/SousaFX-docs/docs/content/fxbanks.rst

 An fx bank runs four plugins in parallel.
 The first plugin slot in each bank has an `rnbo guitar pedal <https://rnbo.cycling74.com/explore/rnbo-pedals>`_ effect available as well.
 The fifth slot bypasses the fx bank.

-The fx banks are represented in the main window like so:
+The fx banks are represented in the :ref:`main window <SousaFX Main Window>` like so:

 .. image:: media/prexfadebanks.png
    :width: 80%